sbernauer/trino/docs/src/main/sphinx/connector/googlesheets.rst

 No other types are supported.

+When writing data the correct types of the columns will be checked and all the rows will be appended as text to the sheet.

 .. _google-sheets-sql-support:

 SQL support
 -----------

-The connector provides :ref:`globally available <sql-globally-available>` and :ref:`read operation <sql-read-operations>` statements to access data and metadata in Google Sheets.
+In addition to the :ref:`globally available <sql-globally-available>` and :ref:`read operation <sql-read-operations>` statements, the connector supports the following features:

+* :doc:`/sql/insert`